University of Utah Singers

-In addition to their international appearances, UU Singers performed at division and national conventions of the American Choral Directors Association and Music Educators National Conference, and was featured locally at state events, such as the inauguration of Governor Olene S. Walker, the 2004 opening session of the Utah State Senate and the dedication ceremony of the Marriott Library with former first lady Laura Bush.
-They have collaborated with the Grammy Award-winning Kronos Quartet and also collaborated regularly with Utah-based groups, including the 23rd Army Band, the Salt Lake Choral Artists, the Brigham Young University Singers and Concert Choir, and the University of Utah Philharmonia, Wind Ensemble, A Cappella Choir, and Women's Choir.
-They have performed in the Salt Lake Tabernacle, the Assembly Hall on Temple Square, and the Cathedral of the Madeleine.
+In addition to their international appearances, UU Singers performed at division and national conventions of the American Choral Directors Association and Music Educators National Conference and was featured locally at state events, such as the inauguration of Governor Olene S. Walker, the 2004 opening session of the Utah State Senate and the dedication ceremony of the Marriott Library with former first lady Laura Bush.
+They have collaborated with the Grammy Award-winning Kronos Quartet and also collaborated regularly with Utah-based groups, including the 23rd Army Band, the Salt Lake Choral Artists, the Brigham Young University Singers and Concert Choir and the University of Utah Philharmonic, Wind Ensemble, A Cappella Choir and Women's Choir.
+They have performed in the Salt Lake Tabernacle, the Assembly Hall on Temple Square and the Cathedral of the Madeleine.

 UU Singers premiered several new works, including William Hawley's “Flos ut rosa Floruit,” for which they received a prize for the best new work at the Tours competition.
 In 2007, they were selected by the Barlow Endowment for Music Composition to premiere Judith Bingham's “Ghost Towns of the American West” as part of an international performing consortium of choirs which included VocalEssence and the BBC Singers.
-In February 2009, Singers premiered new commission "Hail Holy Light" by Nancy Wertsch, in April 2009, Singers premiered new commission "Endless Song" by Imant Raminsh, and in 2010 "Pa Kin Kin" by Guido Lopez Gavilan.
+In February 2009, UU Singers premiered new commission "Hail Holy Light" by Nancy Wertsch, in April 2009, they premiered new commission "Endless Song" by Imant Raminsh and in 2010 "Pa Kin Kin" by Guido Lopez Gavilan.

 Since Dr. Allred's departure from the university at the end of 2010, this now 28-voice ensemble is conducted by professor Barlow Bradford.
 The ensemble is now known as the University of Utah Chamber Choir, renamed in 2012 in honor of Dr. Bernell W. Hales.
 The University of Utah Chamber Choir continues the high standards of musicianship and performance he set.